narayan-iyengar/vault/website/source/docs/enterprise/sentinel/examples.html.md

 ## MFA and CIDR Check on Login

-The following Sentinel policy requires the incoming user to successfully validate with an Okta MFA push request before authenticating with LDAP.
+The following Sentinel policy requires the incoming user to successfully validate with an Ping MFA push request before authenticating with LDAP.
 Additionally, it ensures that only users on the 10.20.0.0/16 subnet are able to authenticate using LDAP.